-Peer reviewed or scholarly articles are papers that describe original research studies that have been reviewed by experts before they are accepted for publication.
-Watch the video to learn about scholarly articles and the peer review process.
+Peer reviewed, or scholarly articles, are papers that describe original research studies that have been reviewed by experts before they are accepted for publication.

 Peer reviewed articles are found in scholarly journals.
 The checklist below can help you determine if what you are looking at is peer reviewed or scholarly.